MHAPS - Mental Health Advocacy & Peer Support Trust

 The knowledge that you are far from being alone in what you experience, and that, in fact, your own journey may have meaning in helping others can help to bring new meaning into your life.

-Everyone who works at MHAPS and many of our Trust Board has lived experience of mental distress, mental illness and/or substance addictions and of recovery.
+Our People - Everyone who works at MHAPS and many of our Trust Board has lived experience of mental distress, mental illness and/or substance addictions and of recovery.

 Our staff members have a wealth of knowledge, life experience and empathy, all of which supports their work.
 We have in our own way travelled a similar journey as our peer clients and so can offer a mutual experience and empathy to those who may be struggling with their own distress.